kvarak/dnd/docs/_Classes/ranger.md

 Gloomstalkers are at home in the darkest places: deep under the earth, in gloomy alleyways, in primeval forests, and wherever else the light dims.
 Most folk enter such places with trepidation, but a Gloomstalker ventures boldly into the darkness, seeking to ambush threats before they can reach the broader world.
 Such rangers are often found in the Underdark, but they will go any place where evil lurks in the shadows.

 ### Gloomstalker Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Gloomstalker Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Gloomstalker Spells table.
 The spell counts as a ranger spell for you, but it doesn’t count against the number of ranger spells you know.

 #### Gloomstalker Spells
 | Ranger Level | Spells |